aemeadow/E03b-JSON/README.md

 # E03b-JSON

-This is a a json file from zork edited to fit the MSCH 220 assignmeny specs.
+This is a a json file from zork edited to fit the MSCH 220 assignment specs.
 The edits are as follows:

 Changed the exit in FORE3 from UP to DOWN